Naval Science (NROTC)

 NS 411, NAVAL WEAPONS SYSTEMS, 5 Credits

-Introduction to the theory and development of U.S. Naval weapons systems, current weapons systems types, platforms, and employment.
-Course will include naval weapons systems types, launch platforms, characteristics and employment.
+Explores the theory and development of U.S. Naval weapons systems, current weapons systems types, platforms, and employment.
+Reviews naval weapons systems types, launch platforms, characteristics and employment.

 Prerequisite: NS 111 with D- or better